gardener/gardener/docs/development/testmachinery_tests.md

 - _Default_: Tests that were _Beta_ before and proved to be stable are promoted to _Default_ eventually.
  _Default_ tests run more often, produce alerts and are _considered_ during the release decision although they don't necessarily block a release.
 - _Release_: Test are release relevant.
 A failing _Release_ test blocks the release pipeline.
-Therefore these tests need to be stable.
+Therefore, these tests need to be stable.
 Only tests proven to be stable will eventually be promoted to _Release_.

 Behavior Labels:
-- _Serial_: The test should always be executed in serial with no other tests running as it may impact other tests.
+- _Serial_: The test should always be executed in serial with no other tests running, as it may impact other tests.
 - _Destructive_: The test is destructive.
-Which means that is runs with no other tests and may break gardener or the shoot.
+Which means that is runs with no other tests and may break Gardener or the shoot.
-Only create such tests if really necessary as the execution will be expensive (neither gardener nor the shoot can be reused in this case for other tests).
+Only create such tests if really necessary, as the execution will be expensive (neither Gardener nor the shoot can be reused in this case for other tests).

 ## Framework

 The framework directory contains all the necessary functions / utilities for running test machinery tests.
 For example, there are methods for creation/deletion of shoots, waiting for shoot deletion/creation, downloading/installing/deploying helm charts, logging, etc.

-The framework itself consists of 3 different framework that expect different prerequisites and offer context specific functionality.
+The framework itself consists of 3 different frameworks that expect different prerequisites and offer context specific functionality.
 - **CommonFramework**: The common framework is the base framework that handles logging and setup of commonly needed resources like helm.
-It also contains common functions for interacting with kubernetes clusters like `Waiting for resources to be ready` or `Exec into a running pod`.
+It also contains common functions for interacting with Kubernetes clusters like `Waiting for resources to be ready` or `Exec into a running pod`.
-- **GardenerFramework** contains all functions of the common framework and expects a running gardener instance with the provided gardener kubeconfig and a project namespace.
+- **GardenerFramework** contains all functions of the common framework and expects a running Gardener instance with the provided Gardener kubeconfig and a project namespace.
 It also contains functions to interact with gardener like `Waiting for a shoot to be reconciled` or `Patch a shoot` or `Get a seed`.
 - **ShootFramework**: contains all functions of the common and the gardener framework.
-It expects a running shoot cluster defined by the shoot's name and namespace(project namespace).
+It expects a running shoot cluster defined by the shoot's name and namespace (project namespace).
 This framework contains functions to directly interact with the specific shoot.

 The whole framework also includes commonly used checks, ginkgo wrapper, etc. as well as commonly used tests.